apache/druid/docs/content/dependencies/metadata-storage.md

 The Metadata Storage is accessed only by:

-1. Indexing Service Nodes (if any)
+1. Indexing Service Processes (if any)
-2. Realtime Nodes (if any)
+2. Realtime Processes (if any)
-3. Coordinator Nodes
+3. Coordinator Processes

 Thus you need to give permissions (eg in AWS Security Groups)  only for these machines to access the Metadata storage.